Do You Really Mean That? Content Driven Audio-Visual Deepfake Dataset and Multimodal Method for Temporal Forgery

 \subsection{Data Generation}

-\textbf{Transcript Manipulation.} After collecting and wrangling the real data from VoxCeleb2, the next step is to analyse a video's transcript denoted by $D = \{d_0, d_1, \cdots, d_m, \cdots, d_n\} $, where $d_i$ denotes word tokens and $n$ is the number of tokens in the transcript.
-The aim is to find the tokens to be replaced in $D$ such that the sentiment score of the transcript changes the most.
-This is essentially to create transcript $D' = \{d_0, d_1, \cdots, d_m', \cdots, d_n\}$, composed of most of the tokens of $D$ with the exception of a few tokens being replaced.
-These replaced tokens $d'$ are selected from a set $\hat{d}$ of antonyms of $d$.
-We used the sentiment analyzer in NLTK~\cite{bird_natural_2009} which predicts the sentiment value of a video transcript.
-Positive sentiment value means the sentiment in the transcript $S(D)$ is positive, negative sentiment value means the sentiment is negative, and zero sentiment value means the sentiment is neutral.
-For each token $d$ in a transcript $D$, we find the replacement as follows,
+\textbf{Transcript Manipulation.} After sourcing the real videos, the next step is to analyse a video's transcript denoted by $D = \{d_0, d_1, \cdots, \boldsymbol{d_m}, \cdots, d_n\} $, where $d_i$ denotes word tokens and $n$ is the number of tokens.
+The aim is to find the tokens to be replaced in $D$ such that the sentiment of the transcript changes the most.
+In other words, to goal is to create a transcript $D' = \{d_0, d_1, \cdots, \boldsymbol{d_m'}, \cdots, d_n\}$, composed of most of the tokens of $D$ with the exception of a few tokens being replaced.
+The replacement token $d'_m$ is selected from a set $\hat{d_m}$ of antonyms of $d_m$.
+The sentiment analyzer in NLTK~\cite{bird_natural_2009} is used to estimate the sentiment value $S(D)$ of a transcript.
+For each token $d_i$ in a transcript $D$, we find the replacement as follows,